troy-west/apache-kafka-vendor-tools/README.md

   AS SELECT * FROM user_logins WHERE count >= 5;
 ```

+## Exporting Kafka topics using Kafka Connect

-From the kafka-tools cli, start kafka connect in the background:
+22. From the kafka-tools cli, start Kafka Connect in the background:

 ```sh
 ./bin/connect-standalone.sh /root/data/connect-standalone.properties /root/data/connect-file-sink-csv.properties 2>&1 > kafka-connect-logs.txt &
 ```

-A new file "logins.csv" should be created and populated with the results of our "user_logins_delimited" table:
+A new file "logins.csv" should be created and populated with the results of our "user_logins_delimited" table.
+Run the following to view its content:

 ```
 cat logins.csv